-About a month ago, a friend called me in tears because her ex-boyfriend posted photos of of him and his buddies at the restaurant they used to visit as a couple.
-He had cheated on her, but she still had feelings and desperately wanted to text her ex.
-She resisted that night, but all the old feelings came back.
+About a month ago, a friend called me in tears because her ex-boyfriend posted photos of of him and his buddies on Instagram at the restaurant they used to visit as a couple.
+He had cheated on her and acted like a general idiot, but she still had feelings.
+Seeing their old haunt on social media brought back a flood of feelings.
+Even though she resisted the urge that night, she desperately wanted to text her ex.

-You’d be shocked at how many people, even in new relationships, think about texting an ex boyfriend or ex-girlfriend.
+You’d be shocked at how many people, even in new relationships, think about texting an ex-boyfriend or ex-girlfriend.
 It’s so common that I get asked about it each time I answer questions at my public speaking events.
-Many people want to know, should you text your ex?
+Just a couple of weeks ago, a guy pulled me aside and told me how he regretted breaking up with his ex-girlfriend.
+He thought the single life would be better and asked me bluntly, “should I text my ex?”

 Why You Want To Text Your Ex

 First, I want to address the complicated feelings surrounding exes.
-If you’re reading this, either you or someone you know is thinking about reconnecting with a past lover.
+If you’re reading this, either you or someone you know is thinking about reconnecting with a past lover, husband, wife, or crush.

 Of course, just because there are good memories and you have the desire to contact your ex-lover, doesn’t mean you should text him or her.
 Here is how to navigate those feelings.